Prudential Disability Denial & Lawsuit Attorneys

 1. Free Review of Your Denial Letter

 Our Prudential disability denial attorneys in Kansas City review your denial letter free of charge.
-You can call us at 816-203-0143 to find out how to send us your letter by mail, email, or fax.
+You can call us at 816-203-0143 to get the information you need so you can be prepared and understand how we will fight for your disability benefits.
 We'll review the denial letter and give you a free strategy for getting your long-term disability benefits started.
 The deadline for filing appeals for long-term disability claims is short, so act quickly to take advantage of this free service.

 2. Download Our Free Disability Guide